 1. Potency and Act divide being in such a way that whatever is, is either pure act, or of necessity it is composed of potency and act as primary and intrinsic principles

-It is not so much that this thesis is wrong as that this is not the only division of being for the more Scotist Reformed.
-So Senguerdius (who I consider the most consistently sound metaphysician among the Reformed) speaks of "The first division of Being, into Infinite and Finite or God and Creature."
+It is not so much that this thesis is wrong as that this is not the only division of being for the more Scotist/Suarezian Reformed.
+So Senguerdius speaks of "The first division of Being, into Infinite and Finite or God and Creature."
+Alsted treats the divison of infinite and finite before he treats act and potency.
+This seems to be the norm for the Reformed.

 3. Consequently, the one God, unique and simple, alone subsists in absolute being.
 All other things that participate in being have a nature whereby their being is restricted; they are constituted of essence and being, as really distinct principles.

-However, note that Voetius speaks of "composition improperly so-called" which may very well be a Scotist way of speaking as Mastri and Dupasquier speak similarly.
-Alsted at least speaks clearly of existence as a mode of essence and Arnold Senguerdius also seems to affirm this (see page 6 onwards) and I find this construal convincing.
+But note that Voetius speaks of "composition improperly so-called" which very probably is a Scotist way of speaking as Mastri and Dupasquier speak similarly.
+Arnold Senguerdius (see page 6 onwards) clearly takes the position of existence as a mode of essence and Burgersdijk & Alsted follow:

 4. A thing is called a being because of being ("esse").
 God and creature are not called beings univocally, nor wholly equivocally, but analogically, by an analogy both of attribution and of proportionality.

 As to the related question of the formal distinction, it has been used recently by Dolf te Velde.
 His writings along with Andreas Beck’s should be consulted here.
-Thomas Ward has suggested there may be an attempt at reconciling Thomas and Scotus here https://youtu.be/MNiUDXvIHxo?si=dcziBnXeOqT4jGL- I noted here https://brandoncorleyschoo.wixsite.com/brandoncorley/post/on-the-formal-distinction that the formal distinction might be thought of as a major virtual distinction.
+Thomas Ward has suggested there may be an attempt at reconciling Thomas and Scotus here https://youtu.be/MNiUDXvIHxo?si=dcziBnXeOqT4jGL- Some have said that the formal distinction might be thought of as a major virtual distinction.
 This is consistent with Voetius who wrote:

 Among recent authors, Rada, bishop of Patti, subtly defends this opinion [of a formal distinction on the part of the thing] against all the Thomists.
 On the other hand, others, such as the Thomists and more recent Catholic theologians (which I think includes Reformed philosophers and theologians) more truly and accurately establish the distinction between the reason reasoning and the reason reasoned…These [Thomists] properly call this distinction of the reason reasoned a virtual or eminent distinction; or (to accommodate to Scotist terms) a formal distinction.

-Paulus Voet clearly accepts the formal distinction and does not think it to be equivalent to the major virtual distinction.
+Paulus Voet clearly accepts the formal distinction and (more accurately) does not think it to be precisely equivalent to the major virtual distinction.
 Here is his chart:

 7. A spiritual creature is wholly simple in its essence.
 Yet there is still a twofold composition in the spiritual creature, namely, that of the essence with being, and that of the substance with accidents.

 As noted here https://brandoncorleyschoo.wixsite.com/brandoncorley/post/samuel-willard-on-angleic-matter although in an extreme minority, not only among the Reformed but also among all theologians of his time, Samuel Willard at the least holds to the existence of angelic matter.
+Alsted also defends angelic matter in his Compendium of Harmonic Logic.
+I have also heard that Zanchi does this as well, but I was not given a source.
 The best recent defense of this position can be read here https://afkimel.wordpress.com/2021/02/22/how-do-angels-change-an-introduction-to-the-spiritual-matter-debate/ and here https://muse.jhu.edu/issue/43342/print

 The best overview of the issue can be read here https://cuislandora.wrlc.org/islandora/object/etd%3A11/datastream/PDF/view and as noted, although Scotus defended it’s possibility, he later abandoned it since other metaphysical developments of his rendered it superfluous.
 It seems to me that if the 3rd and 9th Thomistic theses are rejected in favor of the Scotist position, one need not adopt spiritual matter.